 It’s not just the skin on your face that changes during menopause—your whole body is affected.
 Don’t forget your hands when you’re moisturizing, as the skin on your hands will change during menopause, too.
 Your hair may need some extra moisture, so invest in a good conditioner as well.
 If your skin seems extremely dry, ask your doctor to check your thyroid to rule out any possible conditions that may exacerbate your dry skin.

 Your Vaginal Skin Changes, Too

 The thinning and drying out of your skin happens all over your body, and when it occurs vaginally, the result can be quite uncomfortable.
 Estrogen helps keep your vagina lubricated, and vaginal atrophy affects up to half of post-menopausal women when their estrogen production subsides.
 This condition can cause frequent urination, pain during sex, and unhealthy vaginal tissue that tears or bleeds easily.
 Worse yet, vaginal dryness tends to get worse over time—not better.
 So, if you feel uncomfortable, seek out a solution.
-Hormone replacement therapy isn’t a practical answer for women who would like to avoid the health risks associated with the treatment.
-Membrasin® offers hormone-free, all-natural supplements to help restore vaginal moisture.
-The Vitality Pearls nourish the mucous membranes, and the Intimate Moisture Cream helps reverse the effects of vaginal dryness topically.
+Membrasin® offers a hormone-free supplement and a topical cream to support vaginal moisture.
+The Vitality Pearls nourish the mucous membranes, and the Intimate Moisture Cream helps relieve vaginal dryness topically.
 Try the 2-Step Starter Pack today!